Contact InformationVisitor Registration

 All visitor applications (new or previously approved) expire 36 months (three years) after the date of approval.
 A new, updated visitor application must be submitted online at least 30 days before expiration to continue uninterrupted visitation.
 The Virginia Department of Corrections may conduct an annual record check on each visitor.
 Prior visitation approval does not guarantee approval continuation.
 Applicants should allow 30 days for online applications to be processed.
 Out-of-state applicants should allow up to 90 days for processing.
 To avoid delays in processing, all information requested on the application must be accurate and complete.
 A response will be sent to the email address provided by the applicant.
 Approved visitors must still bring valid picture identification that matches the information provided on the application.

-Friends and family members who have a visual impairment or are 65 years of age or older may contact Assisting Families of Inmates for assistance with completing an application.
-AFOI is an independent organization that offers services for families of offenders.
+Family and friends who have a visual impairment or are 65 years of age or older may contact AFOI for assistance with completing an application.
 AFOI does not have access to application status information.
 For that information, please contact the VADOC Visitor Registration at (804) 887-8341.

 All institutions allow visiting on Saturdays, Sundays, and state holidays, but visitors should verify with the institution to find out which day(s) the offender can have visitors.
 To reduce crowding in the visiting room, many institutions alternate days that offenders can be visited based on the alphabet or offender ID number.
 Offenders are allowed a minimum of one hour per visiting day with visitors.
 It is possible that the length of a visit may be determined by activity in the visiting area, the number of visitors on a given day, available space, or institutional staff resources.